Magnesium Flakes Vs Epsom Salts - What's The Difference?

 Magnesium plays a part in regulating more than 300 enzyme systems in our bodies, including blood glucose control, muscle and nerve functions, blood pressure, energy production, and more.
 It is crucially important to our health and survival.

 Our bodies get magnesium from a variety of sources, including whole grains, dark leafy greens, bananas, fish, nuts, even dark chocolate.
 However, many of today's prescription medications - such as painkillers - and other factors can deplete our magnesium levels and cause health & wellbeing problems.

 This is where we get back to those magnesium baths - or salt baths.
 For they not only help us relax, and sooth tired limbs but, when you choose the correct form of magnesium, help top up our levels.

 As the body's biggest organ, our skin can actually absorb and deliver the nutrients we need, and filter out toxins.
 It's pretty impressive!

 While Epsom Salts are great for relieving muscle pain, the effect won't last long, as whatever is absorbed is rapidly excreted through the kidneys.

-Magnesium Chloride on the other hand, is more easily absorbed into the body, and the effects are more intense and longer lasting.
+Magnesium Chloride (Flakes) on the other hand, is more easily absorbed into the body, and the effects are more intense and longer lasting.

 It is generally agreed that, because the magnesium is being delivered topically, it works quicker than taking it orally.
 That said, it is still worth combining regular magnesium baths with a good quality magnesium supplement.